School of Business

 Master of Accounting

-The Master of Accounting (MACC) is a highly structured program designed for students who desire professional careers in public accounting, corporate accounting, government accounting, management accounting, financial analysis and consulting and similar endeavors.
+The Master of Accounting (MACC) is a program designed for students who desire professional careers in public accounting, corporate accounting, government accounting, management accounting, financial analysis, consulting and similar endeavors.
 Students obtain an in-depth knowledge of highly technical financial accounting standards, financial and accounting research and analysis, auditing standards, tax statutes, business law and other business regulations.
-One of the program objectives of the Master of Accounting degree is to prepare graduates for professional examinations, such as the CPA (Certified Public Accountant), the CMA® (Certified Management Accountant) and the Chartered Financial Analyst) tracks will be offered once a cohort of students has been identified.
+One of the program's objectives is to prepare graduates for professional examinations, such as the CPA (Certified Public Accountant).
+The CMA (Certificate in Management Accounting) and the CFA (Chartered Financial Analyst) tracks will be offered once a cohort of students has been identified.

 For undergraduate accounting majors, completing the MACC demonstrates a serious commitment to a professional career as a financial and accounting professional.
 The American Institute of Certified Public Accountants (AICPA) requires aspiring CPA's to fulfill a 150 hour requirement.
 This may be satisfied either by taking another 26 to 30 credit hours in undergraduate courses or students can earn their MACC by completing 30 hours at this institution.
-Preparation for the CPA, CFA and CMA exams is integrated throughout the programs.
-Students who have completed undergraduate accounting degrees from accredited schools can complete the degree in one academic year, by taking 10 courses and earning 30 credit hours by selecting one of four tracks.
-All students must complete the MACC core requirements as well as the core requirements for the selected track.
-The tracks are:
+Preparation for the CPA exams is integrated throughout the program.
+Students who have completed undergraduate accounting degrees from accredited schools can complete the degree in five semesters (including summers), by taking 10 courses and earning 30 credit hours.
+All students must complete the MACC core requirements as well as the core requirements for one of the tracks below:

 For More Information Contact